sahilrajput03/sahilrajput03/learn-wordpress-editing.md

 # 2. You can setup wordpress now by visiting: http://localhost/mysite1

 TODO: Learn to run wordpress site run locally by downloading it via ftp first!

+- Wordpress code-editor is shit (Pages > Editing page> Edit in code editor) is shit because <br/> tag is inserted automatically on pasting the code from local vscode editor.
+Track this issue here: [click here](https://github.com/WordPress/gutenberg/issues/9056).